CMA CGM decreased time-to-market with Kong

 "We were looking for autonomy," said Romain.
 "With APIOps built on Kong, we can now control the full lifecycle and once we have a new API to build, then we have a bootstrapped component simultaneously building the archetype for the API along with all the necessary configuration files that are required to go through the different integration or monitoring tools.
 All of this is pre-populated and drives how we build APIs by design."

-Maintaining standards and security while speeding up
+Maintaining standards and security while moving fast

 Testing and security have also been shifted left in the pipeline, meaning deviations from standards are caught and corrected earlier on; deployments are now declarative; and by ensuring every API is deployed following the same pipeline, the required security and observability are consistently added to every API.
 Automating these steps prevents many wasted cycles of back and forth between teams, who would previously manually validate the configuration of each API.